salemove/developer/_includes/operator_api.md

 ## Get an operator

-    GET /operators/:operator_id
+    GET /operators/{operator_id}

 Lists all the operators that the manager can manage and configure.
-The manager needs to have access to the site in order to fetch the site's operators.
+The manager needs to have access to the site in order to fetch the sites' operators.
 The collection is paginated and sorted by ascending id.

 + Response 200 (application/json)